jalapeno-api-gateway/jagw-docs/docs/yang-models.md

 <ingress-telegraf-port\> | The port number of the ingress Telegraf (default: **32400**)
 <sample-interval-in-ms\> | The frequency of how often the router pushes updates.
 A common value is **10000** (10 seconds).

-## Verify Your YANG push configuration
+## Verify Your YANG Push configuration

 To verify your YANG push configuration run the following command on the router: